SergeyNowitzki/OtusNetDesign/README.md

 As far as Spine switches are connected with each other in a single broadcast domain through Switch it allows exchange routing information between all L2-type devices.
 A network infrastructure can be easily scaled up.

 If we consider to use IS-IS in spine/leaf two-layer architecture implementation within one POD without using interconnection between Spines switches we have to apply L2-type to all Clos devices.
 This is step also provides us opportubity to recieve more specific prefixes from all devices to use routing domain more flexible.
 All Spine/Leafe switches will be in the different Areas to control size of the IS-IS topological database.
 The topological information is not shared between administrative domains, only reachability information is shared.
 Following this design allows us to avoid escaping a big impact in the overall network stabilityan because of unstable link or failure.

+> IS-IS by default pads the Hellos to the **full interface MTU size** to detect MTU mismatches

+If we are sure of the MTU on the link, the padding of the Hellos can be turned off:
+- Avoid using bandwidth unnecessary
+- Reduced Buffer Usage
+- Reduced processing overhead when using authentication

+Under router isis CLI ` [no] hello padding [multi-point|point-to-point] `

+Under interface CLI ` [no] isis hello padding `

+- Even if padding is disabled, at the beginning, the router still sends a few hellos at full MTU. `always` option which is hidden can be used to prevent it.

 ---